jmsjst22/OOSA-code-public/README.md

 ## Foundations

-This contains some warm up exercises to transition on to the course.
+The *foundations* folder contains some warm up exercises to transition on to the course.
+There are two folders within:

+* basic\_features
+* iterating

+The *basic\_features* folder contains.